mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 ### Defining the events webhook

-The `/webhooks/events` endpoint logs call events (submitted by Nexmo as a `POST` request) and displays them to the console:
+The `/webhooks/events` endpoint logs call events (submitted by Vonage as a `POST` request) and displays them to the console:

 ```javascript
 app.post('/webhooks/events', (req, res) => {